Codepath-Android-Group20/Flashy/README.md

 ### Networking
 - Quiz Screen
   - (Fetch Collections/GET): user are allowed to choose list of collections he/she wants to be tested on.
-GET request is used to fetch requested collection
+GET request is used to fetch requested collections.
   - (Update quiz/PUT): update the quiz data model to reflect keep track of user's quiz attempts.